On why and how senior corporate managers can to disrupt her/his industry with a lean startup process, great product and technology.

 But what should they be careful of?

-Indeed at Altar.io we’ve had a longstanding belief that older teams of founders are wiser, more connected, know how to sell, have more access to capital and better poised to succeed.
+Indeed at Altar.io and 10kStartup we’ve had a longstanding belief that older teams of founders are wiser, more connected, know how to sell, have more access to capital and better poised to succeed.
 Now there is data to prove it and a method to guide seasoned founders to defeat their quirks and achieve more.